Noise-induced hearing loss: Quality of life

 NIHL has implications on quality of life that extend beyond related symptoms and the ability to hear.
 The annual disability-adjusted life years (DALYs) were estimated for noise-exposed U.S. workers.[20]
 DALYs represent the number of healthy years lost due to a disease or other health condition.
 They were defined by the 2013 Global Burden of Disease (GBD) Study.
 The DALYs calculation accounts for life limitations experienced because of hearing loss as a lost portion of a healthy year of life.
-So the results indicate the number of healthy years lost by a group of people over a specific time period.
+The results indicate the number of healthy years lost by a group of people over a specific time period.

-NIOSH used DALYs to estimate the impact of hearing loss on quality of life in the CDC Morbidity and Mortality Weekly Report article "Hearing Impairment Among Noise-Exposed Workers in the United States, 2003-2012."
+The National Institute for Occupational Safety and Health (NIOSH) used DALYs to estimate the impact of hearing loss on quality of life in the CDC Morbidity and Mortality Weekly Report article "Hearing Impairment Among Noise-Exposed Workers in the United States, 2003-2012."
 It reported that 2.5 healthy years were lost each year for every 1,000 noise-exposed U.S. workers because of hearing impairment (hearing loss that impacts day-to-day activities).
 These lost years were shared among the 13% of workers with hearing impairment (about 130 workers out of each 1,000 workers).
 Mining, Construction and Manufacturing workers lost more healthy years than workers in other industry sectors; specifically and respectively in those sectors, 3.5, 3.1 and 2.7 healthy years were lost each year for every 1,000 workers.